-By the start of Q3 2023, the structural, electrical and mechanical construction progress of the Tower, plint and the special labs wing is approximately 90 percent.
+At reporting date, the structural, electrical and mechanical construction progress of the Tower, plint and the special labs wing is approximately 90 percent.
 Finishing works - such as the laying down of the floors, painting works and the instalment of lab furniture - and the commissioning and qualification phase are to be completed.
 Besides that, the project company is progressing with the structural works in the terrain and expedition area.